 The Registration page is where your attendees register for your event via tickets.
 The Registration page also displays the various components of your event if you have them, including sponsors, schedule, speakers, and booths.
 For background: At Hopin, we’ve built our own registration system so you don’t have to worry about using another platform to collect, track, manage, and accept payments for your attendee list.
 However, it’s totally possible to use a separate registration system for your Hopin event using our “Magic Link” one-click event entrance solution on our Pro plan.
 More on this later.

-You can also add an event image.
+To customize your Registration page, select the Registration tab on the left hand menu.
+Here you can add a description of your event in the “About” section and you can also add an event image.
 We recommend uploading an image without text because this image will be in the background with the title text of your event overlayed on top of it.
 If you don’t upload an image, a default photo will be used.

 For best results, the registration page image dimensions are 1920x1080 pixels.